Oriole Dog Training Club Schedule of Classes

 Core Obedience Courses

-[OB201] Beginner Novice to Novice Progression.
-Instructor: Fran Bethea.
+[OB201] Beginner Novice to Novice Progression. - FULL Instructor: Fran Bethea.
 8 weeks.
 This class builds on the skills learned in Basic Obedience.
 You and your dog will learn and practice the skills needed to compete in Beginner Novice (BN) level obedience events.
 These skills include reading BN signs and the individual exercises.
-Novice skills and exercises will also be included in this course for those who are ready.
 The dog must have a knowledge of basic commands of Sit, Down, Stay, and Recall.
 Dogs need to be able to heel on leash from the start of class.
 Prerequisites: This class is open to dogs 1 year and older that are able to work around other dogs.
 Taking a Basic Obedience class is recommended or permission of the instructor.
 Main Ring 2.

 |